dapphub/DHE/README.md

 Load the `dist` folder of this repo.

 #### Develop
-The current development is done on the Ropsten chain which has to be run in the background (localhost:8545) e.g. with parity:
+The current development is done on the Ropsten chain which has to be run in the background ((localhost:8545) e.g. with parity:
-`parity --chain ropsten --rpc`
+`parity --chain ropsten --rpc`) together with `https://mkr.market`

 Try to keep this extension disabled when you don't use or develop it, for now.